Current Singapore Property Must-know

-This is a summary of the major cooling measures currently in place that are affecting Singapore’s residential segment.
+This is a summary of the major must knows that affect Singapore’s residential property segment.
 Please check with the various government agencies for the full list of measures.
 Links provided at the end of this page.

 1) Total Debt Servicing Ratio – TDSR

 See MAS website

 The Total Debt Servicing Ratio framework is a rule enforced by the Monetary Authority of Singapore (MAS).
 Under this rule, any property loan extended by financial institutions must not exceed a TDSR threshold of 60%.
 This basically means that the percentage of total monthly debt obligations of the borrower to gross monthly income must not exceed 60%.